edgexfoundry/edgex-docs/docs_src/design/ucr/Device-Parent-Child-Relationships.md

 1. Each device instance should have an optional "relationship" metadata property which can be used to indicate which other device is its parent device.
-2. This relationship property is a "convenience feature" provided by EdgeX, which is *informative* to application services, but does not require core EdgeX services to respond to it, or act on it, in any way, other than storing it and making it available.
+2. This relationship property is a "convenience feature" provided by EdgeX, which is *informative* to application services, but does not require core EdgeX services to respond to it, or act on it, in any way, other than storing it, making it available, and sanity checking.
 3. This property will be kept in the Device structure in core-metadata.
 4. Though it is preferred that the owning Device Service set a device's parent property, this property can also be set by users via the core-metadata PATCH devices API.
 The owning Device Service can ignore this update if it does not use the parent property.
-5. The same relationship property, or a similar addition, shall be used to indicate the one "main" device in a system.
-6. It is required that the "main" device be indicated in any multi-device system.
-7. If a device does not indicate which is its parent device, then it shall be inferred that its parent is the main device.
-(This helps with backwards compatability.)
-8. The same relationship property, or a similar addition, shall be used to indicate when a Device is a "system" Device, that is, one without an external physical presence, such as a container for a service's Resources.
-9. These parent-child requirements do not apply for the case of a single device configuration.
-10. Some means shall be provided to answer the question, "What are the child devices (if any) of device x.y.z?".
+5. Some means shall be provided to answer the question, "What are the child devices (if any) of device x.y.z?".
-11. There can be multiple levels (eg, child devices of a child device).
+6. There can be multiple levels (eg, child devices of a child device).
-12. Each child device can have only have one parent device.
+7. Each child device can have only have one parent device.
-13. The core-metadata service must remove all of the child devices if a parent device is removed.
+8. The core-metadata service must not allow a device to be removed if it has children.
+The children would need to be un-linked first.

 Not a requirement: inheritance of device status via the parent-child relationship.
 Apparently this was a point over which past consideration of parent-child relationships in EdgeX foundered, but it seems complicated for independent services, and can generally be inferred by other services anyway.

 ### Other Related Issues
-Use Case for Application Services Extending Device Data [Extending Device Data](https://github.com/edgexfoundry/edgex-docs/pull/845) *later (./Extending-Device-Data.md)* may be related, as, depending on its solution, it may have to indicate a different Device Relationship ("Extends").
+Use Case for Application Services [Extending Device Data](./Extending-Device-Data.md) may be related, as, depending on its solution, it may have to indicate a different Device Relationship ("Extends").

 ### References